tseanshih-rgb/DT2213-colour_sound-instrument/README.md

 ## How It Works

 The app reads your webcam feed and continuously detects which colours are visible on screen.
-Each colour has a unique synthesized sound designed to match its emotional character — not just a different pitch, but a different timbre, rhythm, and texture.
+Each colour has a unique synthesized sound designed to match its emotional character, not just a different pitch, but a different timbre, rhythm, and texture.
 Multiple colours can sound simultaneously, and louder means more of the frame is that colour.

 | Colour | Sound Character |
 |--------|----------------|